MomSayAI/Voyaging/VOL01/Laser_Spire_Fracture_03.md

 Yang stiffened visibly.

-“Ms. Petit, this is only preliminary—”
+“Ms. Petit, please mind your tone.
+This is only a preliminary analysis…”

 “Preliminary analysis with such elementary holes raises serious questions about your own technical competence.”